 had a chance yet to store anything into RAM.
 The first thing it turns to is the reset vector above ($FFFC-FFFD), and that must be

-expediting the interrupt service if less polling is required to find out which device requested the interrupt service.
-This is
+the interrupt service if less polling is required to find out which device requested the interrupt service.
+This is especially

-especially true if the hardware itself can make these locations reflect the addresses of the appropriate ISRs based on which
+true if the hardware itself can make these locations reflect the addresses of the appropriate ISRs based on which device is requesting

-device is requesting interrupt service.
-Normally ROM must also contain the reset routine and the ability to load your application
+interrupt service.
+Normally ROM must also contain the reset routine and the ability to load your application program if that's

 Low Byte First